camunda-community-hub/process-execution-automator/doc/loadtestscenario/Tutorial.md

 Where there is a lot of data to process, the Elasticsearch pointer may be late behind the execution:
 The stream grows up.
 This may not be a big deal if, at one moment, the flow slows down, then the second pointer will catch up.
-But if this is not the situation, the stream may reach the PVC limit.
+However, if this differs from the situation, the stream may reach the PVC limit.
 If this happens, then the first pointer will slow down, and the Zeebe Engine will stop to accept new jobs: the speed will be then the slowest limit.

 In the case of a high throughput test, it is nice to keep an eye on this indicator.
 If the positions differ a lot, you should enlarge the test period to check the performance when the stream is full because this